DanielG0798/Figma-to-Flutter-LEDapp/README.md

 - Use camelCase (e.g., toggleLight, onLoginPressed, roomName)
 - Use clear and descriptive names

 ### models/
 - Contains all data models used across the app.
 - Each class should represent a core entity (e.g., User, Light, Room) and reflect the structure of the database or backend API.

-Examples include custom buttons, tiles, forms, or styled containers.
+### screens/
+- Contains full UI screens of the app (e.g., login page, user profile page, rooms overview).
+- Each screen is usually a StatefulWidget or StatelessWidget composed of multiple widgets.

 ### services/
 Handles business logic and external communications, including:
 - Database operations, Bluetooth connectivity, LED light controller communication etc.
 - Each service should be modular and focused on a specific concern (e.g., DatabaseService, BluetoothService)
 - Services should not contain UI logic

-### screens/
-- Contains full UI screens of the app (e.g., login page, user profile page, rooms overview).
-- Each screen is usually a StatefulWidget or StatelessWidget composed of multiple widgets.

 ### widgets/
 Reusable UI components that are smaller than full screens.
    ```dart